dais-ita/dais-ita.github.io/dais/clusters/AI_Cluster_v2.md

 ## Edge AI.
 AI able to operate on the constrained computing environment at the edge of tactical networks;
-*	[Artificial Intelligence at the Edge of the Network.](/1c13/)  Enabling algorithm development, test and management.
+*	[Edge AI Software Development Kit for Coalition Analytics.](/1c13/)  Enabling algorithm development, test and management.
 *	[Model Pruning for Efficient Federated Learning in Coalitions.](/1f03/) Modifying AI models so they can run on edge devices with minimal loss in performance.
 *	[Energy Efficient Vector Symbolic Architectures (VSA) using ‘In Memory’ Hyperdimensonal Computing.](/1f01/)  Significant energy saving using novel ‘in memory’ computing hardware.
 *	[Energy Efficient Vector Symbolic Architecture Using Spiking Neural Networks.](/1f02/) Potential of sparse VSA to enable significant energy saving using novel SNN computing hardware.
-*	[Binarized Neural Network.](/2a06/)  Using binary representations of model weights to allow Machine Learning models on mobile hand-held devices.
+*	[Leveraging Binarised Neural Networks for SDC Control.](/2a06/)  Using binary representations of model weights to allow Machine Learning models on mobile hand-held devices.
 The concept is extended for the training of the models using federated learning.